#TAXalert

 F.A.Q. on fiscal treatment of spouses

-Before we discuss the risks and potential solutions of the above special case tax ruling, let's remind ourselves of the general rules on personal income taxation of fiscal partners in the Netherlands
+Before we discuss the risks and potential solutions as result of the Opinion, let's remind ourselves of the general rules on personal income taxation of fiscal partners in the Netherlands

 You: